This guide will go through exactly what to eat after a football match.

-Now onto post-match recovery…
+Now onto the specifics of post-match recovery…

 Carbohydrates Are Key to Fast Refueling

-After playing an intense football match your liver and muscle glycogen stores will be fully depleted.
+Much like pre match nutrition, carbs are important for post match recovery too.
+Because after playing an intense football match your liver and muscle glycogen stores will be fully depleted.

 The Effects of Bad Refueling on Daily Training